 Interest income consists of income earned on our money market funds included in cash and cash equivalents and on our marketable securities.

-Other income (expense), net
+Other expense, net of other income

-Other income (expense), net consists primarily of foreign currency exchange losses and gains losses.
+Other expense, net of other income consists primarily of foreign currency exchange gains and losses.

 (Benefit) provision for income taxes